Contributors Dropdown icon

 1. Set common goals and KPIs

 Why: Aligning on shared objectives ensures your sales and marketing teams work in the same direction.
-Without aligned goals, the sales process can function in ways that don't contribute to ongoing success.
+Without aligned goals, the sales process can function in ways that don't contribute to ongoing success or marketing efforts can go to waste.

 For example, a single member of the sales team might focus on nurturing a specific lead without collaborating with others.